Ready to apply?

 Complete OSU's online application.
 This includes setting up a login account, paying the nonrefundable application fee and submitting all relevant transcripts and application materials (these may differ by program).
-The current application fee is $50 for undergraduate, $60 for graduate and $25 for nondegree-seeking students.
+The current application fee is $60 for undergraduate and graduate and $25 for nondegree-seeking students.

 Just want to take a few courses (nondegree-seeking student)?

 If you are interested in just a few online courses and not a full degree program, simply apply as a nondegree-seeking student.
 You will need to fill out OSU’s online application and pay the $25 nonrefundable application fee.
-It typically takes a few business days to process your application, and then you are ready to register for courses.
+It typically takes a few business days to process your application.

 Returning to OSU?